Dental Crown and Bridge

 treatment examination.

-The first appointment of the dental crown procedure is the
+The first visit of the dental crown procedure is the

 preparation.
-The tooth is reduced on all 4 sides plus the top in
+The tooth will be reduced on all 4 sides plus the top in

-order to make room for the crown.
+order to make space for the crown.
 This is also when any decay is

 impression will be sent to model in dental lab, which take

-around a week until the final crown is seated (at the second
+around a week until the final crown is seated on the 2nd appointment

-the final crown is fitted onto the tooth.
+the permanent crown and bridge will be fitted onto the tooth instead.
 This normally involves

 some adjustments, and then the crown is cemented onto the tooth.